ExaDev-io/breadboard-samples/samples/CourseCrafter/src/breadboard/outputs/blog_summary.md

 } else {

-  // scheduler.yield is not supported, fall back to setTimeout function doWork() {
+  // Fallback for browsers that don't support scheduler.yield function doWork() {

-    console.log('Step 1');
+    // Do some work
+    console.log('Doing some work...');

     setTimeout(() => {

-      console.log('Step 2');
+      // Do some more work
+      console.log('Doing some more work...');

     }, 0);

   }

+  // Call the fallback function
   doWork();

 }
 ```

-This checks if the scheduler.yield() method is available, and if so uses it to explicitly yield control back to the main thread.
-If not, it falls back to using setTimeout as a workaround.
+This checks if `scheduler.yield` is supported, and if so calls an async function that yields with it.
+If not, it falls back to using `setTimeout` to yield instead.

-The key benefit of scheduler.yield() over setTimeout is that remaining work is scheduled at the front of the task queue instead of the back.
-This prevents other logic like intervals or timeouts from delaying resumption of work.